mkibler7/Travlr-Getaways/README.md

 # Travlr Getaways
+A full-stack travel booking application built with the MEAN stack, featuring an admin dashboard and visitor-facing site.

 Public Website + Admin SPA + Express/Mongo API

 This was an application made by following the textbook in my CS-465 fullstack computer programming course at SNHU.